Name and Location of Agency/Department Requesting Intern:

 Benefits Available to Intern:

-Although this is an unpaid internship that does not lead to permanent employment, students or recent graduates are offered an excellent opportunity to build their resumes, develop career skills, apply academic knowledge, network with professionals and explore career options with the County of Orange.
+Although this is an unpaid internship that does not lead to permanent employment or include employee benefits, students or recent graduates are offered an excellent opportunity to build their resumes, develop career skills, apply academic knowledge to the workplace, network with professionals and explore career options with the Auditor-Controller's Office and other County departments.

 Making Orange County a safe, healthy, and fulfilling place to live, work, and play, today and for generations to come, by providing outstanding, cost-effective regional public services.